Lipschitz-volume rigidity of Lipschitz manifolds among integral currents: Introduction

 \section{Introduction}

-The main question investigated in this note is the following: Suppose $(X,d_X,\mu_X)$ and $(Y,d_Y,\mu_Y)$ are metric measure spaces and $f : X \to Y$ is onto, $1$-Lipschitz and measure-preserving.
+The main question investigated in this note is the following: Suppose $(X,d_X,\mu_X)$ and $(Y,d_Y,\mu_Y)$ are metric measure spaces and $f : X \to Y$ is onto, $1$-Lipschitz and measure preserving.
 Under what additional assumptions does it follow that $f$ is an isometry?

-An elementary example in this direction without measures is the following rigidity statement: If $X$ is a compact metric space and $f : X \to X$ is onto and $1$-Lipschitz, then $f$ is an isometry, see e.g.\ \cite[Theorem~1.6.15]{BBI}.
+An elementary example in this direction without any measures is the following rigidity statement: If $X$ is a compact metric space and $f : X \to X$ is onto and $1$-Lipschitz, then $f$ is an isometry, see e.g.\ \cite[Theorem~1.6.15]{BBI}.

 If domain and target are not assumed to be equal, then further assumptions are needed for a positive answer.
+In our setting, the measure preserving property is the main one.
+It excludes examples like $f$ being a uniform scaling of some domain in $\R^n$ with a scaling factor smaller than one.
+Among others, a more subtle requirement is that the target $Y$ can't have separated components (at least if metrics are not allowed to take the value $\infty$).

-For example the target $Y$ can't have separated components.
-An instance of a positive rigidity statement between Riemannian manifolds is the following known result:
+An instance of Lipschitz-volume rigidity is between Riemannian manifolds and their standard volumes as stated in the following known result, see e.g.\ \cite[Lemma~9.1]{BB}:

 \begin{prop} Suppose $X$ and $M$ are oriented, closed, connected $C^1$-manifolds equipped with continuous Riemannian metrics.
 If $f : X \to M$ is $1$-Lipschitz (with respect to the induced length distances), onto and $\operatorname{Vol}(X) \leq \operatorname{Vol}(M)$, then $f$ is an isometry. \end{prop}